buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     taken as the property name, or ``AnyPropertyParameter``, which allows the web user to specify the property name.

+``buttonName``

+    The name of the "submit" button on the resulting force-build form.
+    This defaults to "Force Build".

 An example may be better than long explanation.
 What you need in your config file is something like::